ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 The definition of `Time`, `Duration`, `Url`, and `QueryType` follow those in
 {{!DAP}}.

-In addition, a new `task_prov` extension is offered in both Leader and Helper's report share:
+In addition, a new `taskprov` extension is offered in both Leader and Helper's report share:

 ~~~